alskipp/ASValueTrackingSlider/README.md

 Which files are needed?
 ---

 For [CocoaPods](http://beta.cocoapods.org) users, simply add `pod 'ASValueTrackingSlider'` to your podfile.
-If you'd like to test the included demo project before including it in your own work, then type `$ pod try ASValueTrackingSlider` in your terminal.
+If you'd like to test the included demo project before including it in your own work, then type `$ pod try ASValueTrackingSlider` in the terminal.
 CocoaPods will download the demo project into a temp folder and open it in Xcode.
 Magic.

 If you don't use CocoaPods, just include these files in your project: